 - Camping equipment (optional).
 Some people camp along this trek, while other people stay in accommodation.
 Camping brings with it more freedom and more isolation, but it also means more to carry, especially if you’re cooking your own meals.
 But if you are camping, you should ensure all of your gear is lightweight, high-quality and reliable.
 If you want to cook en-route, you’ll need cooking gear.

-These accommodation options offer a warm shower and a comfortable bed after hours of walking, and also bring you closer to the people, heritage and history of the region.
+These accommodation options offer a warm shower and a comfortable bed after hours of walking, bringing you closer to the region’s people, heritage and history.

 - The Sustainability Centre, East Meon (https://www.sustainability-centre.org/).
 A really unique and interesting place to stay, the Sustainability Project is situated right on the walk, making it an especially convenient place to stay.
 The centre runs many sustainability projects, including beekeeping, forest gardening, permaculture, solar projects and plenty more.
 If you’re interested in the environment in any way, you’ll find this place interesting and inspiring.
 They offer yurts, camping and a lodge.